4.3. Preferences

 To remove a shortcut for an action, select the action, select its shortcut key (if there are multiple), and press Remove Key.

-To set a keyboard shortcut, select the action and click into the field that says Click to add key.
-Then, press the key or key combination you want to use for this action.
-This can be done multiple times, adding a shortcut for the action at each repetition.
+To set a keyboard shortcut, select the action and click the field labeled Click to add key.
+Then, press the key or key combination you want to assign to this action.
+This can be done multiple times, adding a shortcut for the action with each repetition.

 [Note]Note